 Remote work in a home office is becoming more popular these days.
 Companies are discovering that their employees are just as productive, if not more so, when they eliminate a commute.
 Advanced technology, and programs such as Zoom, Skype, Slack, and Trello, are great for connecting with coworkers anywhere in the world and staying virtually organized.
-Although some people may have a small room or separate portion of their basement for a home office, that’s not always the case.
+Although some people may have a small room or separate portion of their basement for an office, that’s not always the case.

 The reality is many people only have a small desk in the corner of their living room for their home office.
 But just because you may be short on space, that doesn’t mean you can’t have a productive and inspiring place to work.
 You can create a fabulous home office with a little creativity and some help from a professional Fairmarket contractor.
-Keep reading for great tips and unique ideas for your home office.
+Keep reading for great tips and unique ideas for your office.

 Create a Home Office Zone

 No physical room for a home office?
 No problem!
 You can turn any designated area in your home into a home office.
 For example, a hallway, a corner of a room, or a spare guest room can be converted into the home office of your dreams.
 With a little creativity and the right desk for your particular space, you’ll have the perfect spot to be productive.
 There are a variety of desks in every style and size.
 There is no space too small that a trendy and useful desk cannot accommodate.
-It is not difficult to find unobtrusive furniture that will match your home office set up while blending in with your current furnishings.
+It is not difficult to find unobtrusive furniture that will match your office set up while blending in with your current furnishings.

 Make Your Home Office Dual Purpose